 If you really want to get another opinion, call the customer care service of the airline you are flying with to be 100% sure.
 No one wants to throw away an expensive Philips Sonicare Toothbrush at the airport.
 But TSA won’t hesitate to do so if they have any doubt.

 Bottom Line: Carry your electric toothbrush in your cabin bag instead of your checked bag.
 When it comes to portable chargers, it is essential to have it in your cabin bag and not the checked bag.
-Since an electric toothbrush works on a battery, it just makes sense to place it in your cabin bag.
+Since your electric toothbrush probably works on lithium-ion battery, it just makes sense to place it in your cabin bag.

 However, if you are just not finding any answer with your airline and you cannot clearly find the rules, we recommend that you leave your expensive electric toothbrush at home and carry a manual toothbrush with you when you travel.
 There’s no way anyone will throw away your manual toothbrush no matter where you pack it!
 Another option is to buy a second electric toothbrush that’s best designed for travel.

 If you forget the old-fashioned version, manual toothbrushes are easily available at every convenience store.
 If in doubt, it’s the safest bet when you travel on an airplane.

 Are electric toothbrushes allowed on planes?
 The answer ultimately depends on the airline.
 As mentioned earlier, it is recommended that you contact your airline’s customer care hotline to find out what their rules are on electric toothbrushes.
 In case you have to take your electric toothbrush, carry it in your cabin bag only.
 Otherwise, grab a manual version and leave your main one at home.